akkadotnet/akka.net/docs/articles/testing/multi-node-testing.md

 1. An output file for the entire test run of the DLL and
 2. For each individual spec, a subfolder that contains logs pertaining to the original node.

+_Hint:_ Each test run will append new log entries to output files.
+If this is not desired, you can pass `-Dmultinode.clear-output=1` option to delete output folder before MNTR will run tests.

 If you're lost and need more examples, please explore the Akka.NET source code and take a look at some of the MNTR output produced by our CI system on any open pull request.